SAP/ui5-uiveri5/docs/config/authentication.md

   }
 }
 ```
-To replace these placeholders you may pass them in the command line:
+To replace these placeholders, pass them in the command line:
 ```
 uiveri5 --params.user=<user> --params.pass=<pass>
 ```

-### Plain auth configuration
+### Plain auth Configuration
 This is the default authentication that is used whenever authentication is not configured explicitly.

-### Basic auth configuration
+### Basic auth Configuration
-This configuration uses the `Basic-URL-Authenticator` and targets systems that use basic auth in URL.
+This configuration uses the `Basic-URL-Authenticator` and targets systems that use basic auth in the URL.

-### Fiori-form auth configuration
+### Fiori-form auth Configuration
-This configuration uses the `UI5-Form-Authenticator` and targets applications started from Fiori Launchpad.
+This configuration uses the `UI5-Form-Authenticator` and targets applications started from SAP Fiori Launchpad.

-### Sapcp-form auth configuration
+### Sapcp-form auth Configuration
 This configuration uses the `Form-Authenticator` and targets applications behind SAP Cloud, SAP IDM or any other OAuth2.0 or plain form authentication.

-## Customize auth configuration
+## Customize auth Configuration
-It possible to override an arbitrary authenticator parameter from the authentication configuration
+It's possible to override an arbitrary authenticator parameter from the authentication configuration.
 ```javascript
 auth: {
   'sapcloud-form': {